Our Stories

 As part of BASF’s efforts to develop circular economy solutions, multiple sites across North America earned REDcert2 and ISCC PLUS mass balance certifications.

-To achieve our purpose of creating chemistry for a sustainable future, it is key that we undergo a transformation of our value chain and reduces dependency on fossil raw materials, driving a circular economy.
+To achieve our purpose of creating chemistry for a sustainable future, it is key that we undergo a transformation of our value chain and reduce dependency on fossil raw materials, driving a circular economy.
 The mass balance approach is one way that we are leading this transition.

 The certification process